-10.15 am Tower Hill Tube • Meet by the "Tower Hill Tram" coffee stall snap of a finger - 8 minutes - from central London!
-2) We step into a trompe Toeil picture, a Canaletto scene of order and majesty.
+10.15 am Tower Hill Tube → Meet by the "Tower Hill Tram" coffee stall

+To start the week... the perfect London Walk!
+Lere's why.
+1) A finger snap - 8 minutes - from central London, Greenwich is its own universe.
+2. We step into a trompel'oeil picture, a Canaletto scene of order and majesty.
 3) The walk decodes Greenwich.
 4) Feasts on its secrets - tiny particulars you'd otherwise miss.
-A horse's tail, a tell-tale furrow in the terrain, a crushed king, the world's most expensive apology, Saint Preposterous, clocks that saved thousands of lives, a save-you-a-tenner secret place to bestride both hemispheres, the 'X' factor which graces works of genius.
-5) It's the overture to London's most sensational "day out".
+A horse's tail, a tell-tale furrow in the terrain, a crushed king, the world's most expensive apology, Saint Preposterous, clocks that saved thousands of lives, a save-you-a-tenner secret place to bestride both hemispheres.
+5) The overture to London's most sensational "day out".
 Riverside pub lunch.
 The beer Nelson's old salts drank.
-His Trafalgar uniform, with the bullet-hole.
+His bullet-holed Trafalgar uniform.
 Observatory.
 Cream tea.
-The unique trifecta: down Greenwich way people walk under the Thames, sail across it, fly over it.
+The unique trifecta: down Greenwich way people walk under the Thames, sail across it, flyover it.
 6) London's best boat ride and we get a big discount!
-Guided by Ann, Isobel or Cynthia. \The gondola in the sky!
-Video on w
+Guided by Ann, Isobel or Cynthia.
+The gondola in the sky!
+Video on walks.com